Constitutional Court Procedure Act

 Article 38

-The judgment shall be binding on all the authorities and the people.
-Every authority has the obligation to implement the judgment.
+A judgment shall be binding on all the authorities and the people.
+Every authority has an obligation to implement the judgment.

-The preceding Paragraph shall apply mutatis mutandis to a ruling on the merits by the Constitutional Court.
+The preceding Paragraph shall apply mutatis mutandis to an order on the merits by the Constitutional Court.

 Article 39